Chapter 30 : Out of the Abyss

 Stunned at the sight of his presence, my breath became caught in my throat as my heart drummed painfully against my chest.
 Unable to scream for help, I felt utterly powerless, vulnerable and cold.
 Gripping the film tightly in my fist, I retrieved my wand from behind my back and fighting against all my senses, I demanded with a wavering voice, “Get out.”

-“Foolish girl, where are the Potters?”
+“The Potters.
+Where are they?”
 Voldemort seethed, vile malevolence and iniquity bled from every word.

 “I’ll never tell you,” I snarled.

 Voldemort laughed silkily, “Tell me where the Potters are and I’ll spare your life along with that pretty boy of yours…” He twisted his neck and almost as if he had just had an epiphany, he stopped briefly before sneering, “The secret that you bear…I’ll spare its life too,”